cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Schnorr Signature Generation and Verification for Prime-Order Groups {#prime-order-verify}

-This section contains descriptions of functions for generating and verifying Schnorr signatures.
+This section contains descriptions of functions for generating and verifying Schnorr signatures containing prime-order values.
+It is included to complement the routines present in {{RFC8032}}.
-It is included to complement the routines present in {{RFC8032}} for prime-order groups, including ristretto255, P-256, and secp256k1.
 The functions for generating and verifying signatures are `prime_order_sign` and `prime_order_verify`, respectively.

 The function `prime_order_sign` produces a Schnorr signature over a message given a full secret signing key as input (as opposed to a key share.)